Therapeutic Recreation (RTH) - Graduate Courses

 Facilitation Techniques in Therapeutic Recreation

 This course presents an overview of concepts and interaction techniques used in the provision of goal-oriented therapeutic recreation services.
 Included are counseling techniques, leadership and instructional techniques appropriate for use in treatment, leisure education, and recreation participation.
-Prerequisite: MTH 145; RTH 326 or RTH 327 and RTH 456/556 or concurrent enrollment.
+Prerequisite: STAT 145; RTH 326 or RTH 327 and RTH 456/556 or concurrent enrollment.
 Offered Fall, Spring.

 RTH 474/574 Cr.3